Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Conclusion

-The central coast of California is my home, but I would love it even if it were not.
-If anything, it has gotten more interesting then when I grew up in Salinas.
-Hundreds of wineries, great hikes, beautiful scenery and now a National Park.
+The Central Coast of California is my home, but I would love it even if it weren’t.
+If anything, it has gotten more interesting than when I grew up in Salinas.
+Hundreds of wineries, great hikes, beautiful scenery, and now a National Park.
 This is a place worth exploring.

 Portions of my trip were sponsored (paid for) by Jucy RV and the Central Coast Tourism Board, for which they have my thanks.
-The opinions expressed are my own as I don’t know anyone else who would claim them.
+The opinions expressed are my own.

 Central Coast of California Road Trip - Pinnacles, Parks, Pinot, and Paddling #travel #trip #vacation #california #tips #itinerary #wine-country #adventure #hiking #coast #road-trips #central #beaches #thingstodoin #things-to-do-in #articles #food #trips #highway-1 Central Coast of California Road Trip - Pinnacles, Parks, Pinot, and Paddling #travel #trip #vacation #california #tips #itinerary #wine-country #adventure #hiking #coast #road-trips #central #beaches #thingstodoin #things-to-do-in #articles #food #trips #highway-1